apollo

 0

-About VINORELBINE
+About Vinorelbine

-VINORELBINE belongs to the group of medicines called vinca alkaloids used alone or in combination with other anti-cancer medicines to treat non-small cell lung cancer that has spread to other body parts and advanced breast cancer that has not responded to other medicines.
+Vinorelbine belongs to the group of medicines called vinca alkaloids used alone or in combination with other anti-cancer medicines to treat non-small cell lung cancer that has spread to other body parts and advanced breast cancer that has not responded to other medicines.

-VINORELBINE contains Vinorelbine, which works by stopping or slowing the growth of cancer cells in the body.
+Vinorelbine contains Vinorelbine, which works by stopping or slowing the growth of cancer cells in the body.

-In some cases, VINORELBINE may cause side effects such as nausea, vomiting, constipation, injection site reactions, and a decrease in white and red blood cells.
+In some cases, Vinorelbine may cause side effects such as nausea, vomiting, constipation, injection site reactions, and a decrease in white and red blood cells.
 Do not be reluctant to talk with your doctor if any of the side effects persist or worsen.

-Do not use VINORELBINE if you are pregnant, breastfeeding, or think you may be pregnant.
-VINORELBINE is not recommended for children below 18 years.
+Do not use Vinorelbine if you are pregnant, breastfeeding, or think you may be pregnant.
+Vinorelbine is not recommended for children below 18 years.
 Inform your doctor about your health condition and medications to rule out any side effects/interactions.

-Uses of VINORELBINE
+Uses of Vinorelbine

-Non-small cell lung cancer, breast cancer.
+Treatment of Non-small cell lung cancer and breast cancer

 Medicinal Benefits

-VINORELBINE belongs to the group of medicines called vinca alkaloids used to treat locally advanced or metastatic non-small cell lung cancer and advanced breast cancer that has not responded to other medicines.
+Vinorelbine belongs to the group of medicines called vinca alkaloids used to treat locally advanced or metastatic non-small cell lung cancer and advanced breast cancer that has not responded to other medicines.
 It may also be used to treat cancer of the oesophagus and soft tissue sarcoma (cancer that forms in the muscles).
-VINORELBINE contains Vinorelbine, which works by stopping the growth and multiplication of cancer cells.
+Vinorelbine contains Vinorelbine, which works by stopping the growth and multiplication of cancer cells.

 Directions for Use

-VINORELBINE will be administered by a doctor with experience in the use of chemotherapy medications.
+Vinorelbine will be administered by a doctor with experience in the use of chemotherapy medications.

 Storage